HighSpeedgg/.github/profile/README.md

 ---

 **Want to help or have feedback?**
-Open an issue or join us on Discord — we love collaborating with the community!
+Open a ticket in the Discord — we love collaborating with the community!